 If you are the kind of person that likes to buy the coffee beans instead of the coffee grounds then this is an item that you must have.
 Don’t bring a heavy one though.
 The ones listed below are lightweight and perfecting to take with you outdoors.

 This is a personal decision of course.
 Everyone likes their coffee a different way.
 Some like it lighter while others like it black with nothing else in it.
-If you are like me then creamer or milk is a must and definitely some brown sugar if you are using milk or even some half and half.
+If you are like me, then creamer or milk is a must.
+I also like to add some brown sugar or even half and half.
 As for creamers I like to buy single serve creamers like the ones that they give you at restaurants along with the brown sugar packets.
+If you are vegan, dairy free, or just prefer a plant-based option then this Laird Superfood coffee creamer option is perfect for you.

-Well I hope that all this post has helped you out in finding the best way for you to make coffee outdoors.
-What is your favorite way to make coffee during your camping or backpacking trips?
-Did I miss any coffee making methods?
-Let me know below.
-Would love to learn more about how others make their coffee outdoors.
+Well I hope that all this post has helped you out in finding the best way for you to make coffee outdoors that works best for you.
+You can try several different methods as well and see which works best for each type of outdoor adventure.
+Now I’m curious to know… What is your favorite way to make coffee outdoors?
+Let me know in the comments below.
+Would love to learn more about how others make their perfect cup of coffee.